-These days, it’s common for education to be listed at the end of your resume.
-Exceptions to this may be if you’re applying for jobs that require specific certifications (as in the healthcare industry, for example) or if you are a recent graduate.
+These days, it is common for education to be listed at the end of your resume.
+Exceptions to this may be if you are applying for jobs that require specific certifications (as in the healthcare industry, for example) or if you are a recent graduate.

 In the education section of your resume, list all of the relevant degrees or certifications that make you qualified for this job.
 If you have attained a degree, list your degree type and field of study followed by the name of your educational institution and the city and state.
-You don’t need to include your grade or rank especially if it’s under first class.
-Unless you’re a recent graduate, you don’t need to list your graduation date.
+You do not need to include your grade or rank especially if it is under first-class.
+Unless you are a recent graduate, you do not need to list your graduation date.
 For example: